 Responsible Freedom Camping Bylaw (PDF, 3MB)

 The definition of formation from the local Government Act 1974: "Formation, in relation to any road, has the same meaning as the construction of the road, and includes gravelling, metalling, sealing, or permanently surfacing the road; and form has a corresponding meaning:"

 Legal road is any piece of land legally set aside or nominated for the purpose of a road.
 The simplest way of applying this is: If it has been modified so you can drive on it, treat as formed legal road.

 If I am self-contained, can I be required to move on?

 Yes.
 An authorised Council Officer can ask you to move for any other legitimate purpose, including if you contravene any of the following:

 - A current Self-containment Warrant for that vehicle in accordance with NZS 5465:2001 must be displayed in the left front windscreen of the vehicle.

 - The number of persons associated with the vehicle must not exceed that specified in the Self-containment Warrant.

-- No person may freedom camp for longer than three consecutive nights in any single location.
+- No person may freedom camp for longer than two

 - Body waste and household rubbish must be disposed of in a Council approved disposal facility.